 You can tour the Texas Air Museum at Stinson Field, open Tuesday – Saturday 10:00 AM – 5:00 PM.
 Admission is $4 ($3 if you are over 55.)
 The museum boasts a large and varied collection of aircraft, vehicles, uniforms, weapons, and other artifacts.
 Of particular note are Katherine Stinson’s Bleriot, an AVRO Tri-Planeand many aircraft from the early days of flight.
 It’s also a great place to eat.
-The Big Bib Barbecue Restaurant opened in December, and you can gnaw on a rib while watching the planes take-off and land.
+At the he Big Bib Barbecue Restaurant inside the terminal you can gnaw on a rib while watching the planes take-off and land.

 Want to learn more about the aviation history of San Antonio?
 Wings Over the Alamo, an hour-long documentary produced by our Public Television Station, KLRN, can be watched online:

 The Saturday walk that goes through Stinson Field qualifies for this new AVA Special Program that will launch in 2020.